 Adult children and spouses can be confident that their loved ones are in good hands, whether they wish to take a vacation, focus on personal matters, or need a break.
 Although several types of respite care exist, such as in-home services or adult day care, those within assisted living communities live an enriching lifestyle that others can’t provide.

-Seniors in respite care at an assisted living community can take advantage of all the same activities and amenities as long-term residents, such as:
+Seniors in respite care at an assisted living community in Huntsville, TX, can take advantage of all the same activities and amenities as long-term residents, such as:

 - A private living space